 She said she counted herself as lucky because she got family support as well, but really felt for people out there who had no other options.

-A Department for Working Pensions spokesperson told the News: “The latest statistics show that fewer than three per cent of Universal Credit claimants have a sanction – they are only used when people don’t fulfil their agreed commitments to look for work.”
+A Department for Work and Pensions spokesperson told the News: “The latest statistics show that fewer than three per cent of Universal Credit claimants have a sanction – they are only used when people don’t fulfil their agreed commitments to look for work.”